 The experimental results are summarized in Table~\ref{table:results}.
 Among all baseline methods, FlowTrans achieves the best performance for short-term anticipation.
 However, it is less effective for long-term anticipation, due to the error accumulation of predicted future optical flow.
-ConvLSTM can better capture the long-term temporal relationship and thereby achieve the best baseline performance for long-term anticipation.
-Instead of encoding the temporal connection with recursive prediction, we found that the 3D deconvolution is effective for capturing the temporal correlation of anticipation video segments, and in doing so predicts the future hand masks in one shot.
+ConvLSTM can better capture the long-term temporal relationship and thereby achieving the best baseline performance for long-term anticipation.
+Instead of encoding the temporal connection with recursive prediction, we found that the 3D deconvolution operation is effective for capturing the temporal correlation of anticipation video segments, and in doing so, it helps capture the future hand masks in one shot.
 More importantly, our method outperforms previous best results (underlined in Table~\ref{table:results}) by $+1.5\%/1.0\%/1.2\%$ and $+0.5\%/0.9\%/0.6\%$ in F1 score for short/middle/long term hand mask anticipation on EPIC-Kitchens and EGTEA, respectively.
-These results once again demonstrate the benefits of explicitly modeling future head motion with a GAN.
+Once again, these results demonstrate the benefits of explicitly modeling future head motion with a GAN.